Christianity in Korea: Hangul, literacy and education

 Hangul, a phonemic Korean alphabet invented around 1446 by scholars in the court of Sejong the Great, was little used for several centuries because of the perceived cultural superiority of Classical Chinese (a position similar to that of Latin in Europe).
 However, the Catholic Church became the first Korean religious organization to officially adopt Hangul as its primary script.
-Bishop Siméon-François Berneux mandated that all Catholic children be taught to read it.
+Bishop Siméon-François Berneux (1814–1866) mandated that all Catholic children be taught to read it.
 Christian literature printed for use in Korea, including that used by the network of schools established by Christian missionaries, mostly used the Korean language and the easily learned Hangul script.
 This combination of factors resulted in a rise in the overall literacy rate, and enabled Christian teachings to spread beyond the elite, who mostly used Chinese.
 As early as the 1780s, portions of the Gospels were published in Hangul; doctrinal books such as the "Jugyo Yoji" (주교요지) appeared in the 1790s and a Catholic hymnal was printed around 1800.

 John Ross, a Scottish Presbyterian missionary based in Shenyang, completed his translation of the New Testament into Korean in 1887, and Protestant leaders began a mass distribution effort.
 In addition, they established numerous schools, the first modern educational institutions in Korea.
 The Methodist Paichai School for boys was founded in 1885, and the Methodist Ewha School for girls (later to become Ewha Womans University) followed in 1886.
 These, and similar schools established soon afterward, helped the expansion of Protestantism among the common people.
 Protestants surpassed Catholics as the largest Christian group in Korea.
 Female literacy rose sharply, since women had previously been excluded from the educational system.

-Christianity under Japanese occupation, 1910-1945
+Christianity under Japanese occupation, 1910–1945

 Christianity grew steadily, with the Catholic population reaching 147,000, and the Protestants 168,000 by the mid-1930s.
 The stronghold for both groups was the North.
 From 1910 to 1945 the Japanese occupied all of the country, taking over its rule under a treaty forced on Korea.
 The Japanese-controlled police made systematic efforts to minimize the influence of the missionaries; this reduced conversions during the years 1911–1919.
-The idealistic pronouncements of United States President Woodrow Wilson about self-determination of nations contributed to the rapid growth of Korean nationalism in the 1920s, but disillusionment set in after the movement failed to achieve meaningful reform.
+The idealistic pronouncements of the U.S. President Woodrow Wilson about self-determination of nations contributed to the rapid growth of Korean nationalism in the 1920s, but disillusionment set in after the movement failed to achieve meaningful reform.
 In 1924, Protestants founded the Korean National Christian Council to coordinate activities and divided the country into regions assigned to specific Protestant denominations for oversight.
 Korean Protestants also founded overseas missions to Koreans in China.

 By 1937, the Presbyterian Church of Korea was largely independent of financial support from the United States; in 1934 the Methodist Church became autonomous and elected a Korean bishop.
 The most active missionaries among the Catholics were the Maryknoll order, which opened the Maryknoll School of Nursing in Pusan in 1964; it is now the Catholic University of Pusan.